Logo Design AdviceLogo, Design, Advice

 Before you start picking typefaces, sketching, or looking for inspiration, you need to know for whom you're designing.
 This first step seems obvious, but it's a crucial step that many designers forget.
 To make a logo truly represent an organization, you need to understand what the organization does and who it does it for.

 For example, let's say you're designing a logo for a restaurant.
 When did the restaurant first open?
 What type of food do they serve?
 How many people do they employ?
 What kind of people generally eat there?
 What are the restaurant owner's goals for the business?
 Directly ask clients these types of questions if you can, and scour their website or promotional materials to get to know their current brand.
 You just may learn something during your research that will completely change the visual choices you make.
-If you find out that the restaurant is popular among young people but the owner wants to start appealing to families, then you'll want to design a logo that is more appropriate for a family-friendly place rather than for a hip new cafe.
+If you find out that the restaurant is popular among young people but the owner wants to start appealing to families, then you'll want to design a restaurant logo that is more appropriate for a family-friendly place rather than for a hip new cafe.
 This will not only help you create a more effective logo, but it will also make clients happier because you took their goals and needs into consideration.

 Step 2 — Complete a wide visual audit